Are you using any analytics? E.g. Google, Flurry, Hockey, etc.

 Can you or any thirdy-party see the contents I saved in Gladys?

 No. Gladys keeps everything locally on your device.
 If iCloud sync is enabled then it also uploads copies to your own private iCloud container, which not even Apple can access without your credentials.
 It never reports on user actions or user contents to anyone.
+If you explicitly invite others to share an item, only the intended recipients get access to that items data; please see the section below on sharing for more details.

-An exception is crash reports sent by iOS - which are both anonymised and enabled only if you have chosen the option to share such reports with developers during your device setup.
+An exception is crash reports sent by the operating system - which are both anonymised and enabled only if you have chosen the option to share such reports with developers during your device setup.
 Those reports however still do not contain any info on what a user stores or does - although they may reveal, from a technical perspective, the action that caused the crash: "app exploded when user clicked on button X" for example, to help trace the problem and fix it.

 Does the app collect my personal information?

-When you store a URL link Gladys will scan the origin once to pick up the site’s title and preview icon, so in theory a site owner could tell that someone from your IP address dropped a link to their page in Gladys if they were scanning their access logs for that scan.
+When you store a URL link Gladys will scan the origin once to pick up the site’s title and preview icon, so in theory a site owner could tell that someone from your IP address dropped a link to their page in Gladys if they were searching their access logs for that scan.
 The same goes when using the download option for a data component with a link.

 How is my information protected?